-The National Autistic Society is the foremost organisation in the United Kingdom for people with autism and those who care for them.
+The National Autistic Society is the foremost organisation in the United Kingdom for people with autism and their carers.

-With a head office in London and 60 sites throughout the country, the National Autistic Society relies on its intranet to draw the organisation together and share information among members of staff, volunteers and partners.
-They wanted to ensure that documents could be shared amongst the right people in order to progress the organisation and believed the way forward was to change their intranet.
+With a head office in London and 60 sites throughout the country, the National Autistic Society relies on its intranet to draw the organisation together and share information amongst staff, volunteers and partners.
+The society wanted to ensure that documents could be shared amongst the right people in order to progress the organisation, and believed the way forward was to change their intranet.

-As the charity had relied on public folders in Microsoft Office Outlook and shared network drives to distribute documents.
-As the number of documents approached 1,000, the system “couldn’t cope.”
-The idea of replacing this ad-hoc system with an intranet with built-in document management made a lot of sense.
+The charity had previously relied on public folders in Microsoft Office Outlook and shared network drives to distribute documents.
+As the number of documents approached 1,000, the system could no longer cope.
+So, it made sense to replace this ad-hoc, out of date system with an intranet complete with integrated document management.

-With the new intranet up and running, traffic has increased by about 20 percent, from 10,000 pages views weekly to 12,000.
-Visitors are now staying longer on the site and exploring beyond the home page with the number of people who view multiple pages having doubled.
+With the new intranet live, traffic has increased by about 20%, from 10,000 weekly page views to 12,000.
+Visitors are now staying longer on the site and exploring beyond the homepage, with the number of people viewing multiple pages having doubled.